pjakiela/ECON370/getting-started-R.md

 ```
 colSums(is.na(bl))
 ```
 `is.na(bl)` generates an array with the same dimensions as the data frame `bl`, but each value in the data frame is an indicator equal to one (or TRUE) if the analogous position in `df` is a missing value.
 (An array is a type of data frame where all the variables are of the same type, typically numeric.)
-As you might expect, `colSums(df)` sums the columns in the data frame `df`.
+As you might expect, `colSums(bl)` sums the columns in the data frame `bl`.

 ### Summarizing Numeric Variables